Quillen (co)homology of divided power algebras over an operad: Good triples of operads and comparison maps in Quillen (co)homology

 The identities make the product $\ast$ associative.
 Notice that a dendriform algebra is an associative algebra whose product splits into two binary operations which satisfy the above identities.
 Dendriform algebras are Koszul dual to diassociative algebras; see \cite{Loday01}*{\S 8} and \cite{LodayV12}*{\S 13.6}.
 Besides, M.~Gerstenhaber and A.~Voronov introduced the notion of brace algebras in \cite{GerstenhaberV95hom}.
 We denote by $\mathcal{D}$ the operad associated to dendriform algebras and by $\mathcal{B}$ the operad associated to brace algebras.

-M.~Ronco in \cite{Ronco02} proves a Milnor--Moore type theorem for dendriform algebras.
+M.~Ronco in \cite{Ronco02} proved a Milnor--Moore type theorem for dendriform algebras.
 In particular, there is a good triple of operads $(\As,\mathcal{D},\mathcal{B})$.
-The concept of bimodule over a dendriform algebra is defined by M.~Aguiar in \cite{Aguiar04}.
+The concept of bimodule over a dendriform algebra was defined by M.~Aguiar in \cite{Aguiar04}.
 Cohomology of dendriform algebras with coefficients in bimodules has been studied by A.~Das in \cite{Das22}.

 Let $D$ be a dendriform algebra.
 The notion of Beck $D$-module is equivalent to the notion of bimodule over $D$.
-By \cref{thm:good} we have the following.
+Applying Theorem~\ref{thm:good} to the good triple $(\As,\mathcal{D},\mathcal{B})$ yields the following.

-\begin{prop} Let $B$ be a $\mathcal{B}$-algebra and $M$ a $U_{dend}(B)$-bimodule, where $U_{dend}(B)$ denotes the enveloping dendriform algebra of the brace algebra $B$.
-Then we have the following isomorphism
+\begin{prop} Let $B$ be a $\mathcal{B}$-algebra, and let $M$ be a $U_{dend}(B)$-bimodule, where $U_{dend}(B)$ denotes the enveloping dendriform algebra of the brace algebra $B$.
+We have the following isomorphism:

 \end{prop}